NickRimmer/CinemateApi/README.md

 # CinemateApi
-C# library for use cinemate.cc Api
+C# library for use cinemate.cc Api.
+How to use you can found here: https://github.com/NickRimmer/CinemateApi/wiki

 # Progress
 Project in work... (;